verhagen/activity-tracker-notebook/src/documentation/activity.md

 `reading.book.mythical-man-month.chapter-6`

 By creating activities with the same identifier, one can see how many times, time has been spent on that activity.
-When duration is added also the total time spent on a activity can be extracted.
+When duration is added also the total time spent on an activity can be extracted.
 By creating activities that start with the same identifier, say 'cooking'.
 The total amount of time spent on that type of activity can be calculated.